 The direct current (DC) power is sent to the inverter, which converts it into alternating current (AC), used by the utility grid and your household appliances.

 AC power travels from the inverter to the electric panel, and is ready to use for your home -- to power your computer, make your coffee and wash your clothes!
 In most cases, your solar power system is compatible with your existing electric panel.
 All we need to do is to hook it up right.
 If your electric panel is not up to date, we can offer you an upgrade, too.

 You will upgrade to a Net Energy Meter to measure the energy generated from your solar system and energy consumed.
 The utility company will do it for you free of charge, and we will take care of the application for you.
 Any excess power generated by your system goes to the grid, and you receive credit for this electricity that you can use at night.

 Your home remains connected to the utility grid, which provides electricity when your solar system is not producing.
 Note that in case of power outage or power grid shutdown (e.g. wind storm), the inverter will automatically shutdown for safety reason.
-This means that your solar system will not be able to power your home (DC power will not be able to convert to AC to power).
-You can consider an offgrid power-storage unit, if this is your concern.
+This means that your solar system will not be able to power your home.
+You can consider adding energy storage with battery for backup power.

 What to look for when comparing bids for solar electric systems?